AMLFC Institute Conference registration:

 - Free time to enjoy Miami business, shopping and vibrant culture

-- Identify country-specific issues often encountered in AML/CFT
+- Identify country-specific issues often encountered in AML/CFT/CFP

-- Identify country-specific trends related to AML/CFT regulation
+- Identify country-specific trends related to AML/CFT/CFP Regulation

-- Describe the steps utilized in conducting AML/CFT investigations
+- Describe the steps utilized in conducting AML/CFT/CFP Investigations

 - Identify and describe recent enforcement actions related to FCPA violations